 There are myriad causes of back pain, from injury, postural issues and diseases such as osteoarthritis and osteoporosis, to lifestyle factors such as physical fitness, smoking, being overweight and occupation.
-Age and genetics also play a role – though there's not a lot you can do about that.
+Age and genetics also play a role.

 Lower back pain usually clears up within six weeks, whether treated or not.
 However, up to 30% of people suffer ongoing symptoms or repeat episodes of pain.
 Acute lower back pain lasts a few days to a few weeks, while pain that lasts for more than three months is considered chronic.

-Your first port of call should be your GP, who can assess the condition, refer you to other health services (specialists, allied health professionals, diagnostic testing and hospitals), prescribe or advise on medicine, and provide patient education.
+Your first port of call should be your GP, who can assess the condition, prescribe or advise on medicine, and provide patient education.
+If necessary they can refer you to other health services (such as specialists, allied health professionals, diagnostic testing and hospitals).

 Around 100,000 patients end up in the hospital system with back problems, with lower back pain the single largest issue accounting for 33% of cases.
 Hospital treatment includes patient education and support for management of the condition, rehabilitation for lost or reduced functions and pain management.
 Spinal surgery is a last resort.

-The issue of medical imaging – X-rays, magnetic resonance imaging (MRI) and computerised tomography (CT) scan – for back pain is controversial.
-A survey of GPs found that about one-quarter of patients with lower back pain were sent off for imaging, yet these sorts of tests are rarely useful for diagnosing the source of back pain or suggesting the best treatment.
+The issue of medical imaging – X-rays, magnetic resonance imaging (MRI) and computerised tomography (CT) scans – for back pain is controversial.
+A survey of GPs found that about one-quarter of patients with lower back pain were sent off for imaging, yet these sorts of tests are costly and rarely useful for diagnosing the source of back pain or suggesting the best treatment.

 Research has found that for uncomplicated lower back pain, the risks from imaging radiation may outweigh the benefits, as it doesn't improve the outcomes of treatment, may result in high doses of radiation (for CT scans in particular) and may result in inappropriate treatment.

-Muscle relaxants, such as diazepam (Valium) and cyclobenzaprine (Flexeril) provide effective pain relief for acute lower back pain, but at the cost of side effects such as dizziness, drowsiness and other side effects.
+Muscle relaxants, such as diazepam (Valium) and cyclobenzaprine (Flexeril) provide effective pain relief for acute lower back pain, but at the cost of dizziness, drowsiness and other side effects.
 Given that they don't appear to be more effective than NSAIDs, your doctor is best placed to weigh up the pros and cons of this type of medication.

 Antidepressants are commonly prescribed to relieve pain, help with sleep and reduce depressive symptoms suffered by people with back pain.
-Yet there's no convincing evidence they're more effective than placebo in reducing pain or depression, and there are side effects.
-While more studies are needed, they're considered an unproven treatment for non-specific lower back pain.
+Yet there's no convincing evidence they're more effective than a placebo in reducing pain or depression, and there are side effects.

 Manual and physical therapies